2006 Suzuki Verona Reviews

 Known for its small cars and sport utility vehicles, Suzuki added a midsize family sedan for 2004.
-Billed as an affordable luxury sedan with a European look, and available in three trim levels, Suzuki's Verona competes against the Honda Accord, Nissan Altima and Toyota Camry.
+Billed by the automaker as an affordable luxury sedan with a European look, Suzuki's Verona competed against the Honda Accord, Nissan Altima and Toyota Camry.

-The front-wheel-drive Verona's European look is the product of the Italdesign organization.
+The front-wheel-drive Verona's European look is the product of the Italdesign organization in Italy.
 Developed with assistance from Porsche, the Verona's 2.5-liter inline-six-cylinder produces 155 horsepower.
-A tire-pressure monitor and standard side-impact airbags go into 2005 models, and the LX sedan now comes standard with a tilt-and-slide sunroof.
+A tire-pressure-monitoring system and standard side-impact airbags went into 2005 models.

 Wider than the Altima and Camry, the Verona features fog lamps and dual-halogen headlights.
 The sedan sports chrome door handles, and color-keyed side moldings have chrome inserts.

 Measuring 187.8 inches long overall, the Verona rides a 106.3-inch wheelbase.
-Steel wheels on the S sedan hold 15-inch tires, but LX and EX models get 16-inch tires on aluminum wheels.
 Speed-sensing power steering and all-disc brakes are standard.

 Under the Hood